christiandarvs/Automate-the-Boring-Stuff/Chapter2_Flow_Control/notes.md

 ![Comparison Operators](./images/image-3.png)

-compare two values and evaluate down to a single Boolean value
+Compare two values and evaluate down to a single Boolean value

 ## Difference Between the ``==`` and ``=``